erasys/js-trial-task/README.md

-# Erasys JavaScript Trial Task
+# Erasys React Native Trial Task
 Users are very important on ROMEO.
 That's why we want you to implement an app that shows a list of users.
 We have included a simple server with two API endpoints that give you the required data.

 ## Requirements
-- Create a JavaScript app (you can use your favorite `npm` packages and frameworks) that shows the results in a layout similar to the following screenshot:
+- Create a React Native application that shows the results in a layout similar to the following screenshot:
 ![](./data/mockup.jpg)

-- Make sure that a single item shows the following data:
+- Make sure that a single item in the list shows **all** of the following data (you might need to combine some data sources for this):
   - Username
   - Age
   - Image